dcendents/android-maven-gradle-plugin/README.md

 # Abandoned

-Abandoned.
 This is now supported by the android build plugin: https://developer.android.com/studio/build/maven-publish-plugin